Track screens

 If you want to create screen names with multiple words, it’s best to separate them using spaces, dashes, or underscores.
 Contentsquare will handle the formatting automatically.

-Example: For a sub-category list of a retail app, use Home & Living - Home Furnishings instead of homeLivingHomeFurnishings.
+Example: For a sub-category list of a retail app, use Home and Living - Home Furnishings instead of homeLivingHomeFurnishings.

 Use screen template/layout names